sascristian/HeyberryAI/README.md

 Stick some hardware and they are glorified alarm clocks than run scripts instead

-Jarbas fork intends to show that mycroft is much more than this by harnessing the power of open source, an AI assistant should do AI stuff on demand, where is the AI in mycroft/jarbas?
+Jarbas fork intends to show that mycroft is much more than this by harnessing the power of open source, an AI assistant should do "AI stuff" on demand, where is the AI in mycroft/jarbas?

 # TODO links in each one